spacetelescope/jwst_magic/README.md

     git clone git@github.com:spacetelescope/jwst_magic.git
     ```

+3. You will need the `jwst-fgs-countrate` module in order to run MAGIC.
+Clone the repository to your local machine.

+    ```
+    git clone git@github.com:spacetelescope/jwst-fgs-countrate.git
+    ```

+4. Install the `jwst-fg-countrate` package by navigating to the directory where the `setup.py` file lives and installing it using `pip`:

+    ```
+    cd jwst-fgs-countrate/

+    pip install -e .
+    ```

-3. Install the `jwst_magic` package by navigating to the directory where the `setup.py` file lives and installing it using `pip`:
+5. Install the `jwst_magic` package by navigating to the directory where the `setup.py` file lives and installing it using `pip`:

     ```
     cd jwst_magic/